Bobby Pulido: 2000–2009: Decline in popularity, acting debut, and hiatus

-2010–2024: Return to music and acting
+2010–2025: Return to music and acting

 Bobby Pulido at The Laredo Coliseum in February 2016.

 Pulido returned to recording music in 2010 and released Dias de Ayer in March.
-It earned Pulido a nomination for the Tejano Music Award for Male Vocalist of the Year; the first time since 2003.
+It earned Pulido a nomination for the Tejano Music Award for Male Vocalist of the Year, his first since 2003.
 Two years later, he released Lo Mio, his first album on Apodaca Records.
 In 2013, Pulido recorded with former Aventura vocalist Henry Santos on Santos' song "No Sé Vivir Sin Tí".
-Pulido returned to acting and guest starred as himself in two episodes of the telenovela Noches Con Platanito (2013–15).
-In 2014, he landed a regular, minor role as himself in the telenovela Qué pobres tan ricos.
+Pulido returned to acting and guest starred as himself in two episodes of the talk show Noches con Platanito (2013–15).
+In 2014, he had a reoccurring minor role as himself in the telenovela Qué pobres tan ricos.

 In November 2015, Pulido released "No Es Como Tú", a track from his twelfth studio album, Hoy.
-The album is Pulido's first as sole songwriter for any of his albums.
-Pulido told the Mexican newspaper Publimentero that Hoy will be released as a strategic plan to "help fight the war" on physical music consumption; he is against the digital age of downloading and music streaming in the popular market.
-The album was expected to be released only through Pulido's social networking sites to combat piracy.
-In a May 2016 concert, Pulido performed "Si No Te Hubiera Conocido", a song he recorded with Miguel Luna that was shelved and forgotten during his career.
-At the 2022 Latin Grammy Awards, Pulido won Best Tejano Album for his album, Para Que Baile Mi Pueblo (2021).
+The album was Pulido's first in which he was the sole songwriter.
+Pulido told the Mexican newspaper Publimentero that he planned to release Hoy exclusively through his social networking sites to combat piracy and encourage physical album sales, saying he wanted to "help fight the war" against declining physical music consumption.
+He was against the digital age of downloading and music streaming in the popular market.

+In a May 2016 concert, Pulido performed "Si No Te Hubiera Conocido", a song he recorded with Miguel Luna that had remained unreleased for years.
+At the 2022 Latin Grammy Awards, Pulido won Best Tejano Album for his album, Para Que Baile Mi Pueblo.
 In November 2024, Pulido announced his retirement from music to pursue a career in politics after a farewell tour starting in January 2025.
+At the 2025 Latin Grammy Awards, Pulido won his second Latin Grammy for Best Tejano Album for his album, Bobby Pulido & Friends: Una Tuya y Una Mía (Vol. 1/En Vivo).
+Pulido earned a 2026 American Grammy nomination for Best Mexican Music Album (Including Tejano) for his live record Bobby Pulido & Friends: Una Tuya y Una Mía (Por La Puerta Grande).

 Politics

 On September 17, 2025, Pulido announced that he would run for the U.S. House of Representatives in Texas's 15th congressional district as a Democrat in the 2026 election, challenging Republican incumbent Monica De La Cruz.
+Pulido has made appearances at quinceañeras a major aspect of his campaign after his opponent dismissed him as a performer.